Kullback-Leibler Divergence-Based Out-of-Distribution Detection with Flow-Based Generative Models: Definitions

-\end{definition} $\phi$-divergence family is used widely in machine learning fields.
-As shown in Table \ref{tbl:phi_divergence}, many commonly used measures including the KL divergence, Jensen-Shannon divergence, and squared Hellinger distance belong to $\phi$-divergence family.
+where $\phi$ is a convex function on $[0,\infty)$ such that $\phi(1)=0$.
+When $q(\bm{x})=0$, $0\phi(0/0)=0$ and $0\phi(p/0)=\lim_{t\rightarrow\infty}\phi(t)/t$\cite{ali1966general}. \end{definition} $\phi$-divergence family is used widely in machine learning fields.
+As shown in Table \ref{tbl:phi_divergence}, many commonly used measures, including the KL divergence, Jensen-Shannon divergence, and squared Hellinger distance, belong to the $\phi$-divergence family.
 Many $\phi$-divergences are not proper distance metrics and do not satisfy the triangle inequality.